 For FY 2011-12, strategic services are needed to help BAWSCA achieve its results, pursue reliable water supply alternatives, ensure the water system is rebuilt, create a productive business relationship with San Francisco, and assist in structuring action items so that informed decisions can be made by the BAWSCA Board or individual agencies, as required.
-The proposed level of effort supports routine work with legislators and other public officials, but does not necessarily support major legislation or lobbying efforts.
+The proposed level of effort does not necessarily support major legislation or lobbying efforts.